rachfop/runpod-docs/docs/serverless/endpoints/get-started.md

 :::note

-Depending on any modifications you made to your handler, you may need to modify the request.
+Depending on any modifications you made to your Handler Function, you may need to modify the request.

 :::